-which is the ratio between the current perpendicular current and the full current.
-Obviously, $r_{f}{=}0$ represents a completely force-free field, where currents are completely field-aligned, and the larger $r_{f}$ is, the more non-forcefree the magnetic field becomes.
-The (sharp) angle between $\mathbf{j}$ and $\mathbf{B}$ is given by $\arcsin(r_{f})$.
+which is the ratio between the current perpendicular to the magnetic field and the full current.
+Obviously, $r_{f}{=}0$ represents a force-free field, where currents are completely field-aligned, and the larger $r_{f}$ is, the more non-force-free the magnetic field becomes.
+The angle between $\mathbf{j}$ and $\mathbf{B}$ is given by $\arcsin(r_{f})$.